ably/demo-mobile-phonegap-cordova/README.md

 ## Debugging on a mobile device

-You can use the [remote debugging feature](https://developer.chrome.com/devtools/docs/remote-debugging) of Chrome.
+You can use the remote debugging feature of [Chrome](https://developer.chrome.com/devtools/docs/remote-debugging), or [Safari](https://developer.apple.com/safari/tools/).

 ## View demo in your desktop / mobile browser